stumacsolutions/hello-world/README.md

 the steps is located under src/test/java/acceptance/steps.

 ## ./gradlew assembleContainer
-This command will build a docker container holding the Spring Boot application.
-This command relies on docker being available on the host running the command.
+This command will build a Docker container holding the Spring Boot application.
+This command relies on Docker being available on the host running the command.

 ## ./gradlew checkstyle